nspcc-dev/neofs-api/proto-docs/audit.md

 DataAuditResult keeps record of conducted Data Audits.
 The detailed report is generated separately.

+DEPRECATED: This audit mechanism is no longer supported (2.18+).

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |